 Teaching toddlers a second language needs patience and commitment.
 Often, teaching toddlers is a whirl of excitement.
-Lessons for toddlers carry a straightforward message.
+That is lessons for toddlers convey a straightforward message.

 Here, I offer you simple, easy to carry-out techniques you might want to add to your lesson planning.

 What are fun and engaging activities for teaching toddlers a second language

 - Use easy to read board books with large print